spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-vmware/airgap-install/environment-setup/env-setup-vm-vertex.md

 Enterprise Linux (RHEL) VM.

-You will learn how to execute an appliance binary in your VM that installs the necessary tools to deploy an OCI registry for hosting VerteX images and also assists in starting the VerteX installation.
+You will learn how to execute an appliance binary in your VM that installs the necessary tools to deploy an OCI registry for hosting VerteX images and assists in starting the VerteX installation.

 :::info